-The coursework oral exam is an opportunity for the graduate student to demonstrate his/her understanding of nutritional science.
+The coursework written or oral exam is an opportunity for the graduate student to demonstrate his/her understanding of food or nutritional science.
 Questions in coursework exams are designed to test both the breadth and depth of the graduate student's knowledge and comprehension of subject matter.
-Coursework oral questions typically come from courses completed on the student's study list.
-Understanding of core principles from the undergraduate prerequisite coursework will be assumed and may be part of the coursework oral exam.